5GSEC/OAI-5G/common/utils/threadPool/thread-pool.md

 Note that unlike for `pullNotifiedFIFO()`, returning `NULL` does not inform whether the queue has been aborted; the caller should manually check the `abortFIFO` flag of `nf` in this case.

-### `int abortNotifiedFIFOJob(notifiedFIFO_t *nf, uint64_t key)`

-Aborts all jobs in FIFO queue `nf` with key `key`.
-Jobs already under execution will be silently dropped and not put in the FIFO return queue, if any.

-Returns the number of aborted jobs.

 ### `void abortNotifiedFIFO(notifiedFIFO_t *nf)`

 Aborts the entire FIFO queue `nf`: all jobs will be dropped, and the FIFO is marked as aborted, such that a call to `pullNotifiedFIFO()` returns `NULL`.